 - $150 for Snorkelers, Rental gear included

-- Children under the age of 12 must be accompanied at all times, both in and out of the water, by a capable adult, or hire a private guide, unless they are enrolled in a course.
+- Children under the age of 12 must be accompanied at all times, both in and out of the water, by a capable adult or hire a private guide, unless they are enrolled in a course.

-- Children age 12-14 must be accompanied on the trip by an adult, but do not necessarily need to be in the water, by an adult.
+- Children age 12-14 must be accompanied on the trip by an adult, but do not necessarily need to be in the water or on the boat together.
 Otherwise they must hire a private guide, unless they are enrolled in a course.

 - PLEASE CALL TO CHECK FOR PRIVATE GUIDE AVAILABILITY